Course Outline

 Goal:

-This task enables you to become familiar with and demonstrate the requisite professional behaviours captured in the Code of Conduct for your discipline and work environment.
+This task enables you to become familiar with and demonstrate the code of conduct for your discipline and work within its guidelines during a work integrated learning (WIL) experience.

 Product: Code of Conduct